Adding Chapters to Your Podcast using Forecast

 Marco Arment created and shared a Mac app called Forecast for adding chapters to podcast episodes, and it’s great.

-Forecast is also an MP3 encoder: It takes a .wav file and turns it into an MP3 (quickly, Marco says, by using all the available processor cores in your computer).
+Forecast is also an MP3 encoder: You add an uncompressed audio file and Forecast turns it into an MP3 (quickly, Marco says, by using all the available processor cores in your computer).
 It also has some other cool features that I’ll share with you in a minute.

 🖥 👉 Watch my full screencast tutorial for Forecast here: https://www.youtube.com/watch?v=QQKr1sF54BU

 After downloading and opening Forecast, you’ll need an audio file to import into the app (I bounce out a .wav version of my episode, but MP3s work too).
 You can either click the Import Audio button in the top left and find your file in the Finder, or drag and drop your file into the Import Button area of the app.